Unsupervised Paraphrasing with Pretrained Language Models: Introduction

 \section{Introduction}

-Paraphrase generation restates text input in a different surface form while preserving its semantic meaning.
-It has diverse applications on downstream NLP tasks including text summarization~\cite{cao2016joint}, semantic parsing~\cite{berant2014semantic}, as well as diversifying text generation for user-facing systems such as a chatbot.
-A paraphraser can be used to generate adversarial examples to evaluate model robustness.
-The generated examples can also be leveraged to train neural networks so that they become more robust to adversarial attacks~\cite{iyyer2018adversarial}.
-For QA systems, paraphrasing questions can not only augment QA models with more training data, but also makes it more likely to match with key words in a knowledge base~\cite{fader2014open, yin2015answering}.
+Paraphrase generation restates text input in a different surface form while preserving its semantics.
+It has various applications on downstream NLP tasks including text summarization~\cite{cao2016joint}, semantic parsing~\cite{berant2014semantic}, as well as diversifying text generation for user-facing systems such as chatbots.
+To evaluate model robustness, a paraphraser can be used to generate adversarial examples, which also serve as augmented data to train the target neural networks~\cite{iyyer2018adversarial}.
+Besides, paraphrasing queries makes Question Answering systems more likely to match with keywords in a knowledge base~\cite{fader2014open, yin2015answering}.

 However, it is expensive to annotate paraphrases, resulting in only a few human-labeled datasets.
-The existing ones are either small-scale like MRPC~\cite{dolan2005automatically} or of closed domain like QQP\footnote{\url{https://www.kaggle.com/c/quora-question-pairs}} which consists entirely of questions.
-Consequently, previous work also explored automatically annotated datasets such as ParaNMT~\cite{wieting2017paranmt}, Twitter~\cite{lan2017continuously}, or re-purposed noisy datasets such as MSCOCO~\cite{lin2014microsoft} and WikiAnswers~\cite{fader2013paraphrase}.
-The scarcity of high-quality paraphrase data motivates us to consider transfer learning approach, which leverages large-scale pretrained autoregressive language models like BART~\cite{lewis2019bart}.
+The existing ones are either small-scale like MRPC~\cite{dolan2005automatically}, or of closed domains like QQP\footnote{\url{https://www.kaggle.com/c/quora-question-pairs}} which consists entirely of questions.
+Consequently, previous work explored automatically (hence noisily) annotated datasets such as PIT-2015~\cite{xu2013gathering}, Twitter URL Paraphrase Corpus~\cite{lan-etal-2017-continuously}, ParaNMT~\cite{wieting-gimpel-2018-paranmt}, and ParaBank~\cite{hu-etal-2019-large}, or re-purposed datasets including MSCOCO~\cite{lin2014microsoft} and WikiAnswers~\cite{fader2013paraphrase}.
+The scarcity of high-quality datasets motivates us to consider unsupervised alternatives.
+In this work, we explore a transfer learning approach, which leverages unsupervised large-scale pretrained models like T5~\cite{raffel2019exploring} and BART~\cite{lewis2019bart}.